Bronyte/VB-TextEditor/README.md

 # VB-TextEditor
-A texteditor with a menustrip functionality similar to NotePad.
+A simple texteditor with a menustrip functionality similar to NotePad.
 Some features are missing or kaputt.
 Features:
   + File
     - New tab - not functional